How the mind thinks about art and abstraction.

 In the spirit of Einstein’s maxim that explanations should be as simple as possible and not simpler, I work to create art that is simple and no simpler.

-For 2017-2018, I’m in the Turps Art School’s (London, UK) mentored artists programme, where over the course of the year, I’ll submit art on a regular schedule and receive critical commentary from my mentor at Turps.
+For 2017-2018, I was mentored in the Turps Art School’s (London, UK) artists programme, where over the course of the year.

 I am a member of a group of artists in Paris, S2A, who explore geometric ideas in their work.
 S2A features some very interesting work for an international community.
 My geometric works are more soft than hard-edged.